CMP: Cooperative Motion Prediction with Multi-Agent Communication: Conclusion

 \section{Conclusion}

 In this paper, we introduce the first-of-its-kind cooperative motion prediction framework that advances the cooperative capabilities of CAVs, addressing the crucial need for safe and robust decision making in dynamic environments.
 By integrating cooperative perception with trajectory prediction, our work marks a pioneering effort in the realm of connected and automated vehicles, which enables CAVs to share and fuse data from LiDAR point clouds to improve object detection, tracking, and motion prediction.
 Specifically, our contributions include a latency-robust cooperative prediction pipeline, communication bandwidth analysis, and a cooperative aggregation mechanism for motion prediction, which advance CAV performance and set a benchmark for future research.
-Our pipeline does not yield a fully end-to-end approach due to the non-differentiable tracker.
-Future work will focus on developing a fully differentiable pipeline with more advanced architectures for a seamless cooperative system.
+In this work, our framework does not yield a fully end-to-end approach due to the non-differentiable tracker.
+Future work will develop a fully differentiable end-to-end pipeline that jointly optimizes perception, prediction, and aggregation to minimize accumulative errors and cross-module inconsistencies.
 We will also investigate multi-modal sensor fusion with heterogeneous CAVs to improve flexibility.